Spring, 2017. The warblers are coming! The warblers are coming!

 Spring and summer events are in the early planning stages.
 First up is our annual Love Your Park Day on Saturday, May 13.
 See the ad at the top of the third column.

 Piers 55 and 57.
 Also in early planning stages is the first-stage development of 'Liberty on the River'—a building plan by K4 Associates for development of the area directly south of Pier 53.

-K4 expects to break ground in the spring of 2017, with initial building of a rental tower of approximately 268 units, a hotel, and an open space entrance connecting to the off-ramp from I95.
+K4 is still on schedule to break ground in the next few months, with initial building of a rental tower of approximately 268 units, a hotel, and an open space entrance connecting to the off-ramp from I95.

 The final plan is for ten towers, two of which are to occupy Pier 55, and two to occupy Pier 57.

 Washington Avenue Green and the surrounding piers are part of the Atlantic Flyway—a complex ecosystem which includes forests, beaches, and coastal wetlands.
 With the threat of sea-level rise, wetlands like the Delaware River waterfront around this park become increasingly important as wildlife habitat and flood plain.